 Genotypic and phenotypic coefficients of variation

 The better index for measuring the genetic variation is genetic coefficient of variation (GCV) as described by Burton and De Vane (1953) for comparing the genetic variability present in different traits.
 Close relationship between genotypic coefficient of variation (GCV) and phenotypic coefficient of variation (PCV) was observed for all the characters.
-The magnitude of PCV was slightly greater than GCV revealed a very little influence of environmental variation for their expression.
+The magnitude of PCV was slightly greater than GCV which revealed a very little influence of environmental variation for their expression.
 This indicated that phenotypic variability may be considered as reliable measure of genotypic variability.

 Highest genotypic coefficient of variation and phenotypic coefficient of variation was observed for number of branches per plant followed by number of capsule per leaf axil and seed yield per plant.
 High estimates of genotypic and phenotypic coefficient of variation in sesame for number of branches per plant was also supported by Gupta et al. (2020).
 High estimates of GCV and PCV for seed yield per plant were reported by Takele et al. (2019) and Saravanan et al. (2020).

 The moderate values of genotypic and phenotypic coefficient of variation were exhibited for height to first capsule followed by number of capsules per plant, length of capsule, number of internodes per plant and 1000-seed weight.
-This finding in accordance with Prithviraj and Parameshwarappa (2017) for height to first capsule and 1000-seed weight and for number of internodes per plant by Patidar et al. (2020).
+This finding is in accordance with Prithviraj and Parameshwarappa (2017) for height to first capsule and 1000-seed weight and for number of internodes per plant by Patidar et al. (2020).

 Days to 50% flowering, days to maturity and oil content exhibited low magnitude of both genotypic and phenotypic coefficient of variation.
-These results were in close harmony with Prithviraj and Parameshwarappa (2017).
-While low GCV and PCV reported for days to maturity and oil content these were supported by Pavani et al. (2020).
+These results were in close harmony with Prithviraj and Parameshwarappa (2017), while low GCV and PCV reported for days to maturity and oil content were supported by Pavani et al. (2020).

 Heritability